 PhD Programs in Art History Offering Full Funding

-The University of Chicago (Chicago, IL): The annual stipend for art history Ph.D. students is $32,000 over 12 months.
+(Chicago, IL): The annual stipend for art history Ph.D. students is $32,000 over 12 months.
 Students also receive full tuition and health insurance premium coverage.
-Funding is granted for students in good academic standing for the duration of the program.
+Funding is granted to students in good academic standing for the duration of the program.
 Art history Ph.D. students typically serve as teaching assistants.
 Research and conference travel grants are available at various stages.

-The Graduate Center, CUNY (New York, NY): Ten students per year will be admitted to the Ph.D.
+(New York, NY): Nine students are admitted per year to the Ph.D.
 Program in Art History.
-Of these, seven will be awarded Graduate Center Fellowships (GCFs) and three will be awarded tuition-only Fellowships.
-The GCFs are a five-year package of $25,000 per year (including healthcare).
+Of these, seven will be awarded Graduate Center Fellowships (GCFs) and two will be awarded tuition-only Fellowships.
+The GCFs are a five-year package of $26,128 per year (including healthcare).

 © ProFellow, LLC 2021, all rights reserved.